-What to expect from your referral: We will send you a thorough Initial Evaluation and Plan of Care, including expected frequency and duration of treatment, and treatment goals.
-We will contact you as much or as little as you request.
-You have the right to remain direct control and medical supervision of your patient’s treatment at all times.
+What to expect from your referral: We will send you a thorough Initial Evaluation and Plan of Care, including the expected frequency and duration of treatment, and treatment goals.
+We will contact you as soon as possible or as little as you request.
+You have the right to remain in direct control and medical supervision of your patient’s treatment at all times.
 We refer patients back to you as the referring physician for follow-up.

 Usual Course of Treatment

 Time: Treatment generally consists of 20 hours of manual physical therapy performed over 5 days or longer (maybe spread up to 90 days).
 Patients with extensive histories of surgery, trauma, or infection may require additional therapy (about 10% of patients).

 Insurance: Insurers often reimburse us in part or in whole for our therapy.
 While we do not accept insurance, we assist patients with requesting reimbursement.
 Before therapy, we can help each patient understand how much their insurer will reimburse them.

 Therapists: We work hard to find and train the best manual therapists in the English-speaking world.
 Our PTs average 27+ years of experience; they are among the top of all manual PTs in the U.S.

 Locations: We have locations throughout the U.S. and two in England.
 Most locations are by large cities or transportation hubs with international airports.

 Philosophy: Our goal is to treat each patient individually, with compassion and professionalism.
 We listen deeply to physicians and our patients.
 We enroll each patient as an active member of her therapy team; we respect her feelings at all times.
 Our goal is to provide the finest rehabilitation from pain and dysfunction available anywhere.